chrissexton/mungedb-aggregate/README.md

 WHY?!
 -----
 MongoDB is awesome.
-JavaScript is awesome.
+JavaScript is awesome(ish).
 So we decided to put them together.

 Now, with the ease of JavaScript and the power of the MongoDB aggregation pipeline, we can provide a single API for data munging, regardless of where execution occurs.